Elizabeth Gage, Biography

 The awards were presented at the 17 annual Entrepreneur of the Year Awards gala dinner, attended by more than 500 people at the Winnipeg Convention Centre.
 Gage was one of 29 finalists from across the province nominated for the award as well as awards in eight specific achievement categories.

-Elizabeth began her advertising career in 1986 and honed her marketing niche in radio with Moffat Communications.
-She was involved in many aspects of station advertising and promotional operations including copywriting, voice-over recording, and coordinating station promotions.
+Elizabeth began her advertising career in 1986 and honed her marketing niche in radio as Director of Marketing with Moffat Communications.
 Her work generated considerable value-added for larger advertisers that resulted in maintaining annual media buys even during periods of fluctuating ratings.

 In 1991, the Winnipeg Free Press recruited Elizabeth to undertake a special multi-media marketing initiative for Manitoba’s largest newspaper to increase circulation among special target groups.
-With that established, in 1993 she joined CUC International, a U.S.-based company specializing in innovative community fundraising products.
-As District Sales Manager, Elizabeth lead her sales team to unprecedented sales results, and was subsequently recognized with The Best Seller Circle Award.
+With that established, in 1993 she joined CUC International, a global company that was U.S.-based, specializing in innovative community fundraising products.
+As District Sales Manager, Elizabeth lead her office and sales team to unprecedented sales results, and was subsequently recognized with the company’s Best Seller Circle Award.

 Elizabeth was born in Winnipeg, Manitoba.
 She attended Balmoral Hall School where she served as School Captain.
-Upon graduation, she was accepted by Queen’s University and graduated with a BA Honors Degree in English in 1982.
-To prepare herself for business, Elizabeth studied Entrepreneurship at the MIT-Sloan School of Management.
+Upon graduation, she was accepted by Queen’s University and graduated with a Honors Degree in English in 1982.
+Elizabeth then went on to MIT-Sloan School of Management to study Business Entrepreneurship.